-- (15) Fire drills should be planned in such a way that due consideration is given to regular practice in the various emergencies that may occur. - (16) Each fire drill shall include- - (a) reporting to stations and preparing for the duties described in the muster list required by section 7.11; - (b) starting of a fire pump, using at least the two required jets of water to show that the system is in proper working order; - (c) checking of fireman's outfit and other personal rescue equipment; - (d) checking of relevant communication equipment; - (e) checking the operation of watertight doors, fire doors, fire dampers and main inlets and outlets of ventilation systems in the drill area; and - (f) checking the necessary arrangements for subsequent abandoning of the ship. - (17) The equipment used during drills shall immediately be brought back to its fully operational condition and any faults and defects discovered during the drills shall be remedied as soon as possible.
+(15) Fire drills should be planned in such a way that due consideration is given to regular practice in the various emergencies that may occur.

+(16) Each fire drill shall include-

+- (a) reporting to stations and preparing for the duties described in the muster list required by section 7.11; - (b) starting of a fire pump, using at least the two required jets of water to show that the system is in proper working order; - (c) checking of fireman's outfit and other personal rescue equipment; - (d) checking of relevant communication equipment; - (e) checking the operation of watertight doors, fire doors, fire dampers and main inlets and outlets of ventilation systems in the drill area; and

-52 Refer to the Guidelines on training for the purpose of launching lifeboats and rescue boats from ships making headway through the water adopted by the IMO by Resolution A.624(15).
+58 Refer to the Guidelines on training for the purpose of launching lifeboats and rescue boats from ships making headway through the water adopted by the IMO by Resolution A.624(15).